-A greater proportion of patients in the EC reported alcohol as their primary substance of use compared to patients from other regions, although a substantial drop in proportions was noted (38% to 21%).
-Between 11% (GT) and 21% (EC) of persons accessing AOD treatment services reported alcohol as their primary substance of use.
-Alcohol accounted for 11% of admissions in the WC and GT, 14% in KZN and 15% in the NR (Table 7).
-The proportion of alcohol-related admissions decreased significantly in the CR, from 39% to 17%.

-The mean age of persons seen at treatment centres who had alcohol as their primary substance of use ranged from 27 to 37 years across sites.
+A greater proportion of patients in KZN reported alcohol as their primary substance of use compared to patients from other regions, and this proportion increased significantly compared to the previous period (14% to 34%).
+Between 8% (GT) and 34% (KZN) of persons accessing AOD treatment services reported alcohol as their primary substance of use (Table 7).
+The proportion of alcohol-related admissions also increased slightly in the CR, from 17% to 25%.
+The mean age of persons seen at treatment centres who had alcohol as their primary substance of use ranged from 31 to 40 years across sites.
 This was substantially older than the mean age for other drugs (see Table 2).
 Such persons were also more likely to be male.
-The proportion of persons who were female with alcohol as their primary substance of use ranged from 11% in the CR to 37% in the WC.
+The proportion of persons who were female with alcohol as their primary substance of use ranged from 15% in KZN to 32% in the WC.
 A breakdown of persons in treatment for alcohol as a primary substance of use by race is provided in Table 9.